arbor-sim/arbor/doc/concepts/decor.rst

     # Wrap the 'expsyn' mechanism in a `synapse` object and add it to the decor.
     decor.paint('"syn_loc_0"', arbor.synapse(expsyn))

-    # Create an 'expsyn' mechanism with default parameter values wrapped in a `synapse` object, and add it to the decor.
+    # Create an 'expsyn' mechanism with default parameter values as a `synapse` object, and add it to the decor.
     decor.paint('"syn_loc_1"', arbor.synapse("expsyn"))

-    # Create an 'expsyn' mechanism with modified 'tau' parameter wrapped in a `synapse` object, and add it to the decor.
+    # Create an 'expsyn' mechanism with modified 'tau' parameter as a `synapse` object, and add it to the decor.
     decor.paint('"syn_loc_2"', arbor.synapse("expsyn", {"tau": 1.0}))